 The Old Testament mentions other groups of people, but their origins go back to the prehistory of Israel.
 The Anakites were the descendants of Anak (Numbers 13:28); they lived in Hebron (Numbers 13:22,33).
 The Emim, a large and numerous people (Deuteronomy 2:10), lived in Transjordan.
 The Zamzummim, a group of people whom the Ammonites call Rephaim, also lived in Transjordan (Deuteronomy 2:20).
 According to the Israelite tradition, the Emim and the Zamzummim belonged to a race of giants called the Rephaim.
 The Rephaim were as tall as the Anakim (Deuteronomy 2:21).

 This is the third post in the series “An Introduction to the Old Testament.”
-For other post in this series, visit my post “Introducing the Old Testament.”
+For other posts in this series, click on the links below.

 NEXT: The Old Testament: Inspiration and Revelation